NATIONAL SPUMONI DAY

 Traditionally, three molded layers of flavored gelato create a unique dessert.
 The creamy creation often includes candied fruits and nuts in two layers and with a third chocolate layer.

-According to a Chicago Tribune article from 04 July 1979, a “genuine spumoni” recipe was brought to the United States from Nola, Italy in 1905.
+According to a Chicago Tribune article from July 4, 1979, a “genuine spumoni” recipe was brought to the United States from Nola, Italy in 1905.
 Salvatore Lezza started a bakery in Chicago along with his wife, Lucia.
 Their traditional recipe called for three layers of semifreddo – an almond layer, semisweet chocolate, and stracciatella.
 Stracciatella is a type of gelato with irregular bits of chocolate in it.